netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-cic-openshift-operator.md

    ![Citrix Ingress Controller Deployment Success](../media/uninstall_cic_operator.png)

-## Deploy the Citrix ingress controller as a sidecar with Citrix ADC CPX
+## Deploy the Citrix ingress controller as a sidecar with Netscaler CPX

-Using the Citrix ingress controller Operator you can deploy a Citrix ADC CPX with the Citrix ingress controller as a sidecar.
-The Citrix Ingress controller configures the Citrix ADC CPX which is deployed as an Ingress or router for an application running in the OpenShift cluster.
+Using the Citrix ingress controller Operator you can deploy a Netscaler CPX with the Citrix ingress controller as a sidecar.
+The Citrix Ingress controller configures the Netscaler CPX which is deployed as an Ingress or router for an application running in the OpenShift cluster.
 The following diagram explains the topology.

 ![CPX Topology](../media/CPX_cic_topology.png)

 ### Prerequisites

 - Deployed [Red Hat Openshift](https://www.openshift.com) version 4.1 or later.
-- Installed the [Prometheus Operator](https://github.com/coreos/prometheus-operator), if you want to view the metrics of the Citrix ADC CPX collected by the [Citrix ADC metrics exporter](https://github.com/netscaler/netscaler-k8s-ingress-controller/tree/master/metrics-visualizer#visualization-of-metrics).
+- Installed the [Prometheus Operator](https://github.com/coreos/prometheus-operator), if you want to view the metrics of the Netscaler CPX collected by the [Netscaler metrics exporter](https://github.com/netscaler/netscaler-k8s-ingress-controller/tree/master/metrics-visualizer#visualization-of-metrics).

-### Deploy the Citrix ingress controller as a sidecar with Citrix ADC CPX using Operators
+### Deploy the Citrix ingress controller as a sidecar with Netscaler CPX using Operators

 Perform the following: